h111359/h111359.github.io/checklists/inspirations.md

+## Mushin

+In ancient Japan, samurai warriors practiced "Mushin" (無心)—the state of "no mind."
+It meant clearing thoughts, emotions, and doubts to act with pure instinct and focus.
+This allowed them to react without hesitation or fear.

+Lesson: Overthinking creates hesitation, but clarity comes when you let go of unnecessary noise.
+Trust yourself, act decisively, and embrace the moment.

 ## Kaizen

 In Japan, there’s a philosophy called Kaizen, meaning continuous improvement.
 Instead of drastic changes, it focuses on small, consistent progress.
 Toyota built its empire using Kaizen, improving bit by bit every day.